-- broadening the priority species to include reptiles, frogs, insects and fish to add to the priority birds, mammals and plants identified in the first Strategy – as well as including marine and freshwater species, as well as those from the land.
+- broadening the priority species to include reptiles, frogs, insects and fish to add to the priority birds, mammals and plants identified in the first Strategy – as well as including marine and freshwater species.

-- expanding the number of key action areas to focus Australian Government efforts to landscape-scale actions that are fundamental to the recovery of threatened species.
+- more key action areas to focus Australian Government efforts to broad-scale actions that are fundamental to the recovery of threatened species.
 These include tackling more of the major threats to our unique plants and animals, like weeds and diseases, and the development and use of new tools and technologies to improve the effectiveness of managing feral pests and weeds across our large continent.

 - Other focus areas include improving habitat to support species recovery, planning and coordinating action at the right scale, and forging stronger partnerships to use our collective expertise and resources to their best effect.

-The new Strategy will be underpinned by consecutive 5-year Action Plans.
+The Strategy will be underpinned by consecutive 5 year Action Plans.
 These will be published as addendums to the Strategy.
-The first will be released before the end of 2021.

-This new Strategy presents an open invitation for all Australians across our community – from farmers, land stewards, traditional owners, researchers, citizen scientists and the many species and place-based champions – to come together as partners to support our threatened species and places.
+All Australians across our community – from farmers, land stewards, traditional owners, researchers, citizen scientists and the many species and place-based champions – are invited to come together as partners to support our threatened species and places.

 Consultation on a new Threatened Species Strategy and Action Plan